youwe-tutorials/dbq/Draft/ProposolGitHub.md

 and what not.

-Can you imagine any one of above is finalised is a single shot, or only one person is handling it?
+Can you imagine any one of above is finalised is a single shot, or only one person is involved in giving it final shape?

-No, a big *NO*.
-That never happen.
-Even a small document, lile office memo, notice goes to a number of revisions and every thing involve mutiple persons.
+No, a big _NO_.
+That never happens.
+Even a small document, like a office memo or a notice goes to a number of revisions and every thing involves mutiple persons.

 Same is the case with any publicaton, technical report, research report,